 EDUCATOR & YOUTH ADVOCATE

-He currently serves as Special Assistant to the President for Inclusion and Assistant Professor of Education at Utah Valley University (UVU) where he has worked for 13 years.
-Dr. Reyes teaches classes in Multicultural Education and Community Partnerships.
-He was elected by his peers statewide to co-chair the College Access Network for the Utah System of Higher Education (2012-2014).
+He currently serves as Vice President of Student Affairs at Utah Valley University (UVU) where he has worked for 15 years.
+Dr. Reyes has served as Chief Diversity Officer and Assistant Professor in the School of Education.
+He taught classes in Multicultural Education, Arts Integration Methods, and Community Partnerships.
+He was on the Governor's Multicultural Commission and he co-chaired the College Access Network for the Utah System of Higher Education.
 Kyle has received a number of awards including: Mid-level professional award from the Western Region of NASPA; the UVU Board of Trustees Award; the Exemplary Educator for Diversity Award for the state of Utah from the National Association of Multicultural Education (NAME); and most recently, the top 50 Diversity Executives in the Nation from Diversity MBA Magazine.
 Kyle received his Ph.D. in Educational Leadership and Policy from the University of Utah and was the recipient of the Elmo R. & Frances Bennion Morgan Fellowship.
-He is the advisor to the Hip Hop and Street Art Clubs at UVU and has been involved in cultural and urban dancing and visual arts for over 20 years.

-Kyle and Michele both draw inspiration and motivation from their six beautiful children.
+Kyle and Michele both draw inspiration and motivation from their seven beautiful children.
 Part of the vision of 3 Canoes is to constantly be reminded of our responsibilities to both our past and our future.
-The Reyes' try to connect their children with each of their rich cultural heritages in an effort to cultivate this sense of responsibility.
+The Reyeses try to connect their children with each of their rich cultural heritages in an effort to cultivate this sense of responsibility.

 Feel free to contact Kyle at email@example.com